-Kalium Lakes Potash Pty Ltd (Kalium) proposes to develop the Beyondie Potash Project (the Project).
+Kalium Lakes Potash Pty Ltd (Kalium) proposes to develop the Beyondie Sulphate of Potash Project (the Project).
 The Project is located approximately 150 km south-southeast of Newman with access to the Great Northern Highway at Kumarina approximately 65 km to the east.
-The Project spans the border between the Great Sandy Desert and Gascoyne bioregions.
-It proposes to produce Sulphate of Potash (SOP) by abstraction of hypersaline groundwater brine containing the dissolved product, which is extracted by water evaporation.
+The Project spans the border between the Little Sandy Desert and Gascoyne bioregions.
+Kalium proposes to produce Sulphate of Potash (SOP) by abstraction of hypersaline groundwater brine containing the dissolved product, which is extracted by water evaporation.

-Phoenix Environmental Sciences Pty Ltd (Phoenix) was commissioned to conduct a Level 1 subterranean fauna assessment for the Project to support the application for a Programme of Works (PoW) to the Department of Mines and Petroleum (DMP) for the construction and operation of trial ponds for the Project.
-The study area for this assessment is loosely defined as the exploration leases E69/3309, E69/3346, E69/3347, E69/3351 and E69/3352, with regional sampling conducted outside this area.
+Phoenix Environmental Sciences Pty Ltd (Phoenix) was commissioned to conduct a level 1 subterranean fauna assessment for the Project to support environmental approvals.
+The study area for this assessment is loosely defined as 1) the exploration leases E69/3309, E69/3346, E69/3347, E69/3351 and E69/3352; 2) a development envelope for the provision of fresh water ('Freshwater Development Envelope') and regional sampling bores sampled outside these areas.

-The objective of this Level 1 subterranean fauna survey was to assess the likelihood of subterranean fauna to occur in the study area and the wider region by reviewing relevant databases, available technical reports, literature and spatial data.
-A pilot subterranean fauna survey was conducted from 29-31 March 2017 targeting a total of 15 bores and wells, seven within the study area and eight here considered regional reference sites.
+The objective of this level 1 subterranean fauna survey was to assess the likelihood of subterranean fauna to occur in the study area by reviewing relevant databases, available technical reports, literature and spatial data, to determine whether a pilot subterranean fauna survey was required.
+The pilot survey was conducted from 29-31 March 2017 targeting a total of 15 bores and wells, seven within the study area and eight considered regional reference sites.

-The assessment methodology of this assessment complied with the Environmental Protection Authority's (EPA's) requirements for an environmental impact assessment (EIA) of subterranean invertebrates as outlined in the Environmental Factor Guideline: Subterranean fauna and Technical Guidance: Sampling methods for subterranean fauna.
+The methodology of this assessment complied with the Environmental Protection Authority's (EPA's) requirements for an environmental impact assessment (EIA) of subterranean invertebrates as outlined in the Environmental Factor Guideline: Subterranean fauna and Technical Guidance: Sampling methods for subterranean fauna.